rinusser/CodeSnifferUtils/FEATURES.md

 # Sniffs

-This codebase's PHP\_CodeSniffer (henceforth "phpcs") "sniffs", i.e. individual code style rules, as described here reflect personal preferences.
+This codebase's PHP\_CodeSniffer ("phpcs") "sniffs", i.e. individual code style rules, as described here reflect personal preferences.
 Use whatever rules you find useful.

 Some of these rules extend PHP\_CodeSniffer's built-in sniffs.